MolotovCherry/TrunkBundler/README.md

 # Trunk bundler

-This is a post-build hook to [Trunk](https://github.com/thedodd/trunk/) whose purpose is to bundle together an es module js project for distribution
+This is a post-build hook to [Trunk](https://github.com/thedodd/trunk/) whose purpose is to bundle and compile an es module project into 1 distributable js file

 Features:
 - Package your own project es modules (it also has node package support!) into one `dist.min.js` file